 A new shared video-image tokenizer enables large language models to surpass diffusion models on standard visual generation benchmarks.

-LoKA enables practical FP8 use in numerically sensitive large recommendation models via profiling, model adaptations, and runtime kernel orchestration.
+LoKA enables practical FP8 use in numerically sensitive large recommendation models via online profiling of activations, reusable model modifications for stability, and dynamic kernel dispatching.

 XPERT extracts and reuses cross-domain expert knowledge from pre-trained MoE LLMs via inference analysis and tensor decomposition to improve performance and convergence in downstream language model training.